yongcongwang/note/docs/Coding/Algorithm/02_sort.md

 1. Pick any element v in S. This called the `pivot`;
 2. Partition S-{v}(the remaining elements in S) into two disjoint groups: $S_1 = {x \in S - {v} | x \le v}$, and $S_x = {x \in S - {v} | x \ge v}$;
 3. Return {quicksort($S_1$) and quicksort($S_2$)}.

-For very small arrays($N \le 20$), quicksort does not perform as well as insertion sort.
-Furthermore, because quicksort is recursive, these cases will occur frequently.
-A comman solution is not to sue quicksort recursively for small arrays, but instead use a sorting algorithm that is efficient for small arrays, such as insertion sort.
-Using this strategy can actually save about 15 percent in the running time(over doing no cutoff at all).
-A good cutoff range is $N = 10$, although any cutoff between 5 and 20 is likely to produce similar results.
-This also saves nastly degenerate cases, such as taking the median of three elements when there are only one or two.

 ```C++
 void QuickSort(vector<int>& arr, int left, int right) {